 According to the American Chronic Pain Association, pain is the number one cause of adult disability in the United States.
 Many occupational conditions cause pain.
 For example, workers who use their hands throughout the day may be prone to develop carpal tunnel syndrome, which can cause pain in the hand and wrist.
 Other workers may develop lower back pain or neck pain as they lift heavy objects or perform repetitive motions.

-Does workers’ compensation cover occupational diseases and chronic pain?
+Does workers’ compensation cover occupational diseases and chronic pain in Olympia?

 A workers’ compensation claim for an occupational disease will only be accepted if a worker’s work and medical history shows that an illness or infection was caused by the worker’s job and not related to something else.
 Like an occupational disease, compensation for chronic pain may be awarded if the pain was directly caused by a worker’s job, and not by an unrelated or preexisting condition